Nitinyadav12345/react_projects_frontend/Netflix-clone/readme.md

 # Netflix and Chill

-this project is created using the react js and it is laptop friendly.
+A Netflix clone app is a mobile or web application that replicates the  features and functionalities of the popular  Netflix.
+This app is responsive in Nature

 ## Links to site